Account

 This line doesn’t appear on the page at all.

-Becausedisplay: none; completely hides the element — it’s like it doesn’t exist in the layout.
+Because display: none; completely hides the element — it’s like it doesn’t exist in the layout.

-List of Parameters
+List of Parameters:

-• Inline-grid – Same as grid, but behaves inline.
+• Inline-grid: Like grid but behaves inline.

-• Table-row – Acts like a table row.
+• Table-row: Acts like a table row.

-• Table-cell – Acts like a table cell.
+• Table-cell: Acts like a table cell.